-Understanding Child Support – Part 2
+Understanding New Jersey Child Support – Part 2

-What’s Included In Child Support?
+What’s Included In Child Support in New Jersey?

 One issue that seems to come up constantly is what is included in child support.
-However, what is included in child support really should not be an issue because an Appendix to the New Jersey Rules of Court, specifically Appendix IX-A, delineates exactly what is and what is not included in child support.
+However, what is included in New Jersey child support really should not be an issue because an Appendix to the New Jersey Rules of Court, specifically Appendix IX-A, delineates exactly what is and what is not included in child support.

 Clients look to their attorneys for guidance on what is included in child support, but when clients meet with their attorneys, the conversation usually focuses on the more urgent and immediate matters like negotiating parenting time or holiday vacation.
 Attorneys do not spend their workday memorizing the Appendices of the Rules of Court, even if it would be wise to do so.
 But as a result, unnecessary and frivolous motions for additional support are submitted to Court without proper justification or basis, which means that clients incur additional fees and do not get a satisfactory outcome, which is not ideal for anyone.

 This quick guide on what is included in child support is all taken directly from Appendix IX-A, (§8) and is meant to assist individuals who pay or collect child support, as well as the attorneys who sometimes grapple with what is included versus what they personally believe should be included.
 (Discussion of unreimbursed medical expenses and payment of children’s medical insurance is not included in this article, but see “Let’s Talk About Child Support- Part III: Unreimbursed Medical Expenses included in Child Support.”